Coronavirus latest: Over 90 countries request emergency funds | DW | 03.04.2020

 Maas also said ministers agreed to do more to tackle the spread of the virus in Balkan nations.

-12:20 Participation in an online register for free intensive care beds in Germany is to be made obligatory for hospitals.
+12:20 Participation in an online register for available intensive care beds in Germany is to be made obligatory for hospitals.
 Registration had been voluntary so far.

 German Health Minister Jens Spahn said the measure would allow for nationwide oversight of which hospitals have spare capacity.
 About a third of Germany's medical facilities are currently registered.